TSKVenkat/strive-ui/docs/guides/publishing.md

 ### Common Issues

-1. **Authentication failures**: Make sure you're logged in with `npm login` and have the correct permissions for the @strive-ui organization
+1. **Authentication failures**: Make sure you're logged in with `npm login` and have the correct permissions for the @pulseui organization

 2. **Version conflicts**: Ensure the version hasn't been published before.
-Check with `npm view @pulse-ui/core versions`
+Check with `npm view @pulseui/core versions`

 3. **Missing files**: Check your `.npmignore` and `files` field in package.json to ensure all necessary files are included